Phone:

 Immunohistochemistry Dilution: 1:50 - 1:200

-Application Note: Anti-apoLipoprotein antibodies have been used for indirect trapping ELISA for quantitation of antigen in serum using a standard curve, for immunoprecipitation, immunohistochemistry and for western blotting for highly sensitive qualitative analysis.
+Application Note: Anti-apoLipoprotein antibodies have been tested by Western blot and IHC and are suitable for indirect trapping ELISA for quantitation of antigen in serum using a standard curve, for immunoprecipitation, immunohistochemistry and for western blotting for highly sensitive qualitative analysis.

 Western Blot Dilution: 1:1,000 - 1:2,000